mseri/blog/content/posts/76-elucubration-humanocracy.md

 **Principle 7 — Paradox (Balance):** The final principle is the capacity to hold apparently conflicting goals in productive tension—scale and agility, innovation and discipline, freedom and accountability.
 This requires reinventing the notion of control.
 Many humanocratic organizations are disciplined, but they achieve that discipline through trust, purpose, and peer accountability rather than top-down oversight.

 Together, these seven principles give rise to a wide variety of specific practices.
 The key message, however, isn't to copy what [Haier](https://www.humanocracy.com/movement/episodes/entrepreneurship-scale-zhang-ruimin) or [Buurtzorg](https://link.springer.com/article/10.1007/s41469-024-00184-y) (the Dutch home healthcare provider with over ten thousand nurses working in self-managing teams) are doing.
-The point is to understand the underlying principle at work, then ask: *How can we bring this to life in a way that fits our own context and culture?*
+The point is to understand the underlying principle at work, then ask: *How can we bring this to life in a way that fits our own context and culture?* Let's try.

 ## Translation Needed